 The first episode did not disappoint.
-In fact, it was so good — though admittedly it suffers from some of the slowness that first episodes typically do, but it is still thoroughly enjoyable.
+It admittedly suffers from some of the slowness that first episodes typically do, but it is still thoroughly enjoyable.
 It just baffles me that Netflix decided to release season 1 all at once.
-Especially since at the end of the episode, they include a trailer for what else is to come the rest of season 1.
+Especially since they included a trailer at the end of episode 1 to get you ready to watch the rest of season 1.
 The following episodes have been just as good (episode 4 is a particular standout), giving Netflix a real MCU competitor — if it can maintain interest.

 We will get into that more later on, but for now, here are my early impressions after watching The Sandman episode 1, "Sleep of the Just."
 Oh, and don't worry, this article is spoiler-free.